yixinmao/machine-learning/_episodes/00-intro.md

 # What is Machine Learning (ML)?

-Short answer: letting the computer learn from data.
+**Short answer: letting the computer learn rules from data.**

-In a typical scenario, we have a *training set* of data observed in the past:
+In a typical scenario, we have a **training set** of data observed in the past:

 - A set of input data (e.g., satellite image color, measurement time of year, location)
 - Outcome measurements (e.g., landcover type)

 Using this data, we build a *prediction model*, or *learner*, that is able to predict the outcome for new input data.

 ![alt text](../assets/img/machine_learning_illustration.png)